Simon has been involved in software development since the days of paper tape. He has developed niche software for information management.

 The best format for documents is a more complex question.
 The commonest formats are currently Adobe PDF (Portable Document Format), and Microsoft Word.

 The PDF format touts itself as facilitating the presentation and exchange of documents reliably, independent of software, hardware, or operating system.
 It offers standards for engineering, printing and archival use, and has recently added digital signing to its capability and it can contain embedded images.
-The archival option excludes some features which may be difficult to maintain in future.
+The archival option excludes some features which may be difficult to maintain in the future.
 Backed by a large company, the Adobe PDF Reader is widely available and free, and PDF files have become extremely common on Web sites and within organizations.

 Despite being based on an open standard, unreadable PDF files are not uncommon, as a Google search for this phrase will indicate.
 Organizers of conferences receiving hundreds of PDF file will attest to this.
 There are many programs, which can write, edit and annotate PDF files and some of them may produce unreadable output files.
 Microsoft Word has finally acknowledged the prevalence of PDF and offers it as a native save format option.
 For unreadable PDF files, there is very little that can be done without specialist help.